kumarsingaram3/Intelligent-Stock-Screener/README.md

 ### Installation & Instructions

-**To run the script that refreshes with the latest financial information from Yahoo Finance:**
+**To run the script that refreshes with the latest financial information from Yahoo Finance and clusters each company:**

 * Clone this repo to your computer
 * Install necessary packages noted under Technologies
-* Save [ticker_list.csv](https://github.com/kumarsingaram3/Clustering-Stock-Screener/blob/main/ticker_list.csv) to your computer (update ticker data as desired)
+* Save [ticker_list.csv](https://github.com/kumarsingaram3/Clustering-Stock-Screener/blob/main/ticker_list.csv) to your computer

 **To learn how to use the stock screening tool, follow the instructions below:**